YaoandShun/Laboratory/README.md

-## Currently, this repo contains the following directions
+## Currently, this repo contains the following direction

 1. **ARTS(want frequency is the following one per week)**
    1. Algorithm